yonathanggraiwan/Optimizing_Employee_Performance_An_End-to-End_HR_Analytics_Data_Pipeline/README.md

 ```

 ## Problem Background
-`I am a data analyst working in a big company.
-On this occasion, the HR team has asked me to analyze the Employee Performance and Productivity dataset to extract actionable insights that support strategic decision making.`
+`I am a data analyst working at an international company called PT.
+Ayoung Indonesia.
+The company aims to understand the internal factors that influence employee performance and productivity across various departments.
+With a large volume of data related to bonuses, training, satisfaction levels, and work habits (such as remote work or overtime), the HR team faces challenges in identifying areas for improvement.
+Therefore, an in-depth analysis is needed to extract insights from the available employee operational data.`

 ## Project Output
 `The output of my project this time is present the result of data Great Expecations and data visualization using kibana on Elasticsearch.`